LabxSCUT/swan/README.rst

   **Test SWAN**

   Note by default the SWAN executables will be available from path: $SWAN_BIN=$R_LIBS_USER/library/swan.
-  However, the exact naming of the $R_LIBS_USER is system and user specific and can only be determined at install time.
+  However, the exact naming of the $R_LIBS_USER is system and/or user specific and can only be determined at the install time.
-  The path will show up in the final '#' surrounded banner looks like below:
+  Your $SWAN_BIN path will show up in the final '#' surrounded banner looks like below:

   ::